Totchinuko/apiconan.totchinuko.fr/patches/admin.0.6.x.md

 - New Rule: Char/Global Float Var for comparison
 - Add Identiry Rule to check the identity of one or more players/clans

+`0.6.2`
+- A way to disable the character night lights
+- Added Scripted Game Light

 # Changes
 `0.6.0`